ForgeRock/forgeops/etc/multi-cluster/google-cloud/alternative-solutions/mcs/files/README.md

 * Provision 2 clusters with following requirements:
   * in the same VPC
   * create in different regions(example is configured for eu and us)
-* Create the same namespace in each cluster for DS (default: prod).
+* Create a namespace in each cluster with the same name for DS (default: prod).
 * Workload Identity enabled(for MCS and Secret Agent).
 <br />